-A common challenge for young nephrology and urology researchers is that prior to their nephrology and urology residencies or fellowships, many trainees have not had sufficient exposure to basic research — or sometimes, any exposure at all.
+A common challenge for young nephrology and urology researchers is that prior to their nephrology and urology residencies or fellowships, many haven't had sufficient exposure to basic research, and sometimes no exposure at all.
 In addition, the rigors of clinical training programs may limit their ability to develop and nurture their interests in renal and urologic research.

-- Give summer undergraduates nephrology or urological research experience
+- Give summer undergraduates experience in nephrology or urologic research

-- Provide a collaborative basic and translational environment to help students understand that nephrology and urology — and, in fact, all of medicine — is grounded in basic science
+- Provide a collaborative basic and translational environment to help students understand that all of medicine, including nephrology and urology, is grounded in basic science

 - Provide instruction on both oral and poster presentations of research data

-The nuSURF program is available primarily to undergraduate students, but recent graduates who will be entering a Ph.D. or M.D. program, graduate students, and medical students also are considered.
+While the nuSURF program is available mainly to undergraduate students, recent graduates who will be entering a Ph.D. or M.D. program, graduate students, and medical students also can apply to the program.

-The nuSURF program lasts eight to 10 weeks, most commonly during a summer break (although this is not required).
-Students receive a stipend as well as a small amount for laboratory expenses.
+The nuSURF program lasts eight to 10 weeks, typically, but not always, during a summer break.
+Students receive a stipend and a small amount for laboratory expenses.

-In keeping with the overall Mayo Clinic culture, faculty members in the O'Brien Urology Research Center prioritize a positive experience for trainees as they gain experience in the laboratories of established mentors, working on basic nephrology and urologic questions in basic or applied science.
-Additionally, the nuSURF training grant prioritizes fostering the development and the representation of minorities and women in urology research.
+In keeping with the overall Mayo Clinic culture, faculty members in the O'Brien Urology Research Center prioritize a positive experience for nuSURF trainees as they gain experience in the laboratories of established mentors.
+The program also prioritizes fostering the development and the representation of minorities and women in urology research.

 Undergraduate research project experience